crossplane/docs/content/master/getting-started/provider-gcp-part-2.md

 This guide is part 2 of a series.

 [**Part 1**]({{<ref "provider-gcp" >}}) covers
-to installing Crossplane and connect your Kubernetes cluster to Azure.
+to installing Crossplane and connect your Kubernetes cluster to GCP.

 {{< /hint >}}